dragthor/dragthor.github.com/_posts/2016-03-16-web-page-performance-death-by-a-thousand-tiny-cuts.markdown

 Do not over do it, at the end of the day you need to **ship it**.

-Regression test by capture timing from qUnit tests - compare results.
+Regression test by capture timing from qUnit tests with headless PhantomJs - compare results.

 Some examples